jaypyles/scraperr-docs/src/content/docs/guides/quickstart.md

 make up
 ```

-After the containers are up and running, you can access the Scraperr API at `http://localhost` if using the default traefik router.
-Which should show you this page:
+After everything starts up, you can access the Scraperr API at `http://localhost:3000` (or whatever port you expose for the frontend) and you should see this page:

 ![Scraperr API](../../../assets/images/front-page.png)